mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

     }{u!}
 \right].
 $$
-We recognize the term in the square brackets to be the necessary components for a confluent hypergeometric function.
+We recognize the term in the square brackets to be the necessary component for a confluent hypergeometric function.
 We can therefore write the mRNA steady-state distribution as
 $$
 P(m) =
 \frac{1}{m!}